 At Right Step Houston, we offer a variety of treatment programs to help you or your loved one on the road to recovery.
 Our team of experts will create a comprehensive treatment plan tailored to each individual’s unique needs.
 Contact our experienced and knowledgeable staff at 1.844.768.0169 to learn more about the addiction treatment programs we offer today.

-Understanding What Is Polysubstance Abuse
+What Is the Meaning of Polysubstance Abuse?

-Why Polysubstance Abuse Happens
+Why Does Polysubstance Abuse Happen?

 There are many contributing factors leading to what is polysubstance abuse.
 It is not uncommon for this issue to stem from genetics, whereby the individual has a parent or another family member suffering from addiction.
 Social factors also contribute to polysubstance abuse.
 For example, young people might receive multiple substances to try.
 There are also instances where individuals decide to use more than one substance because they want to enhance a single drug’s effects.
 Sometimes, they are also looking for a longer-lasting and more intense high.

-If you are dependent upon or addicted to alcohol, that puts you at a heightened risk for polysubstance abuse.
-Another risk factor you must take into consideration is if you are currently using a prescription to treat anxiety, depression, or pain.
+A dependency or addiction to alcohol can put you at a heightened risk for developing polysubstance abuse.
+Another risk factor you must consider is if you are currently using a prescription to treat anxiety, depression, or pain.
 If you use one or more of these medications while drinking occasionally, that could lead to polysubstance abuse.